nmasamba/comp_genomics/README.md

 # Computational genomics and bioinformatics algorithms

-To run, you need MATLAB 2016a or better installed.
+To run, MATLAB 2016a or better is recommended (as this was the version used to create the code examples).
 Examples make use of the 'bioinfo' library.
 Most of the examples also work with MATLAB Online.